×

 Even though Bursitis is considered self-limiting in most cases and may improve by taking adequate rest and icing the affected area – some cases may become chronic.
 These cases of Chronic Bursitis are often associated with thickening of the bursa lining, enlargement of the bursa, constant pain in movement, and limited range of movement.
 The limited range of movement may eventually lead to muscle atrophy of the affected arm, severely interfering with an individual ability to carry out physical activity and everyday functions.

-Bursitis of the elbow is associated with swelling, which is also among the first signs of this condition.
-This swelling due to the build-up of fluid in the bursa eventually leads to its stretching, which may lead to significant pain.
-Moreover, this pain is described to worsen every time the individual flexes or extends their arm.
+Bursitis of the elbow is associated with swelling, which is also among the first symptom of this condition.
+This swelling due to the buildup of synovial fluid in the irritated bursa eventually leads to its stretching, which may lead to significant pain.
+Moreover, according to peer review studies and systematic overview, this pain is described to worsen every time the individual flexes or extends their arm(11).

 Read more: